green-coding-solutions/website/content/services.md

 ---

-Transforming your buisness and your IT stack to a sustainable one is no easy task.
-Whether you're starting this journey or looking to further optimize and reduce emissions, we can assist!
+We help you to transform your software to a sustainable product.

-Our team consists of senior software performance and pipeline engineers that have since specialized in sustainable software engineering.
+Scroll down and see how we work with companies in our 5 stage approach.

 We are [regular speaker at conferences and industry symposiums](/#nav-meetups), developing [open source industry advancing container native carbon measurement tools](/projects/green-metrics-tool) as well as